 We and the selling stockholders will indemnify the underwriters against certain liabilities, including liabilities under the Securities Act.
 If we and the selling stockholders are unable to provide this indemnification, we and the selling stockholders will contribute to payments the underwriters may be required to make in respect of those liabilities.
-The underwriters have agreed to reimburse the selling stockholders up to approximately \$340,000 to pay a portion of the selling stockholders' expenses related to this offering.

-Commissions and Discount
+Commissions and Discounts

 The underwriters initially will offer shares to the public at the price specified on the cover page of this prospectus.
-The underwriters may allow to some dealers a concession of not more than \$.226 per share.
-The underwriters also may allow, and any dealers may reallow, a concession of not more than \$.10 per share to some other dealers.
+The underwriters may allow to some dealers a concession of not more than \$ per share.
+The underwriter also may allow, and any dealers may reallow, a concession of not more than \$ per share to some other dealers.
 If all the shares are not sold at the public offering price, the underwriters may change the offering price and the other selling terms.
 The Class A common stock is offered subject to a number of conditions, including:

-- 1 receipt and acceptance of our common stock by the underwriters; and - l the right to reject orders in whole or in part.
+- l receipt and acceptance of our common stock by the underwriters; and - l the right to reject orders in whole or in part.